isomerpages/nlb-biblioasia/_holding-area/A Great Way to Fly: The Singapore Airlines Story.md

 In October 2020, with most of the planes grounded, SIA transformed several A380 double-decker superjumbo jets into “Restaurant A380” offering Singapore residents a unique dining experience, and also provided the airline’s signature meals delivered to homes.
 Singapore residents could also go for guided tours at the SIA training facility where they had a chance to interact with pilots and cabin crew, and even check out the flight stimulators at an extra charge.[^42]

 ![](/images/Vol%2018%20Issue%202/The%20Singapore%20Airlines%20Story/A%20Great%20Way%20to%20Fly:%20The%20Singapore%20Airlines%20Story%20-%20Image%207.png)
-<div style="background-color: white;">Business Class tray service in an A350.
-At the peak of the Covid-19 pandemic, all cabin crew were required to wear goggles and masks.
-But goggles are no longer necessary today.
+<div style="background-color: white;">SIA cabin crew stand ready to welcome diners on board Restaurant A380 @Changi in October 2020.
 Courtesy of Singapore Airlines.</div>

 #### **Flying Once Again**